Carrier cloud: History

-The advent of virtualization technology and cost effective computing hardware as well as ubiquitous Internet connectivity enabled the first wave of cloud services starting in the early years of the 21st century.
+The advent of virtualization technology, cost-effective computing hardware, and ubiquitous Internet connectivity have enabled the first wave of cloud services starting in the early years of the 21st century.

-But many businesses and other organizations hesitated to move more demanding applications from on-premises dedicated hardware into private or public clouds.
+But many businesses and other organizations hesitated to move to more demanding applications, from on-premises dedicated hardware to private or public clouds.
 As a response, communications service providers started in the 2010/2011 time frame to develop carrier clouds that address perceived weaknesses in existing cloud services.
-Weaknesses cited vary but often include possible downtime, security issues, high cost of custom software and data transfer, inflexibility of some cloud apps, poor customer and nonfulfillment of service level agreements (SLAs).
+Cited weaknesses vary but often include possible downtime, security issues, high cost of custom software and data transfer, inflexibility of some cloud apps, poor customer and nonfulfillment of service level agreements (SLAs).

 Characteristics

 To enable the deployment of time-sensitive and business critical applications in the cloud, the carrier cloud is designed to match or even exceed the characteristics of on-premises deployments.
 Therefore, the carrier cloud is characterized by some or all of the following items: